Indian Point Energy Center: Environmental concerns

-In April 2016, climate scientist James Hansen took issue with calls to shut the plant down, including those from presidential candidate Bernie Sanders.
-"The last few weeks have seen an orchestrated campaign to mislead the people of New York about the essential safety and importance of Indian Point nuclear plant to address climate change," wrote Hansen, adding, "Sanders has offered no evidence that NRC [U.S. Nuclear Regulatory Commission] has failed to do its job, and he has no expertise in over-riding NRC's judgement.
-For the sake of future generations who could be harmed by irreversible climate change, I urge New Yorkers to reject this fear mongering and uphold science against ideology.”

-Indian Point utilizes water from the nearby Hudson River for cooling.
-Despite the use of fish screens, the cooling system kills over a billion fish eggs and larvae annually.
+In 2015, it was alleged that the plant's cooling system killed over a billion fish eggs and larvae annually, despite the use of fish screens.
 According to one NRC report from 2010, as few as 38% of alewives survive the screens.
 On September 14, 2015, a state hearing began in regards to the deaths of fish in the river, and possibly implementing a deactivation period from May to August.
 An Indian Point spokesman stated that such a period would be unnecessary, as Indian Point "is fully protective of life in the Hudson River and $75 million has been spent over the last 30 years on scientific studies demonstrating that the plant has no harmful impact to adult fish."
 The hearings lasted three weeks.
 Concerns were also raised over the alternate proposal to building new cooling towers, which would cut down forest land that is suspected to be used as breeding ground by muskrat and mink.
 At the time of the report, no minks or muskrats were spotted there.

-The generation capacity lost by closure of the Indian Point plant was largely replaced by fossil gas.
+In February 2016, New York State Governor Andrew Cuomo called for a full investigation of the plant's operations by state environment and public health officials.
+However, Cuomo's political motivation for closing the plant was called into question after it was revealed that two top former aides, under federal prosecution for influence-peddling, had lobbied on behalf of natural gas company Competitive Power Ventures (CPV) to kill Indian Point.
+In his indictment, US attorney Preet Bharara wrote "the importance of the plant [CPV's proposed Valley Energy Center, a plant powered by natural gas] to the State depended at least in part, on whether [Indian Point] was going to be shut down."

+Amid growing calls to close the plant, environmentalists expressed concern about increased carbon emissions if the plant were to close, as nuclear power plants do not directly generate carbon dioxide.
+A study undertaken by Environmental Progress found that closure of the plant would cause power emissions to jump 29% in New York, equivalent to the emissions from 1.4 million additional cars on New York roads.
+In April 2016, climate scientist James Hansen took issue with calls to shut the plant down, including those from Senator Bernie Sanders, calling the efforts "an orchestrated campaign to mislead the people of New York about the essential safety and importance of Indian Point nuclear plant to address climate change."